tiberlab/tibercad/manual/Sphinx/Unique/Dsc.rst

 assumed that the cell is under light concentration).
 The file used by default for F is the standard 1.5 AM sun spectrum contained in the material database in the file **Sun1p5am** .

-The last part of the generation is the definition of the Contact.
+The last part of the generation is the definition of the ``Contact``.
 This Contact tells to the code which is the boundary region of the grid from where the light penetrates into the device.
 The information given by the boundary and the light direction vector defines the coming of light and direction of rays.